On the possibility of differential-algebraic elimination of the spinor field from the Maxwell--Dirac electrodynamics: Introduction

 \section{Introduction}

-Dirac ~\cite{Diracmain} showed in 1951 that the standard Lagrangian of the free electromagnetic field with a certain gauge-fixing constraint yields self-consistent equations of motion describing both the electromagnetic field with a certain choice of gauge and classical particles moving under the Lorentz force.
-Schrödinger noted in his comment ~\cite{Schroed} on the Dirac's article that the Maxwell-Klein-Gordon electrodynamics in the unitary gauge ~\cite{Itzykson} (where the scalar matter field is real) has the same modified Maxwell equations for the electromagnetic field as in ~\cite{Diracmain} (up to a gauge).
-It turned out that the matter field can then be algebraically eliminated from the equations, and the resulting modified Maxwell equations describe independent evolution of the electromagnetic field ~\cite{Akhmeteli-EPJC}.
+In 1951, Dirac ~\cite{Diracmain} showed that the standard Lagrangian of the free electromagnetic field with a certain gauge-fixing constraint yields self-consistent equations of motion describing both the electromagnetic field in a particular gauge and classical particles moving under the Lorentz force.
+In a comment on Dirac's paper, Schrödinger~\cite{Schroed} noted that the Maxwell--Klein--Gordon electrodynamics in the unitary gauge ~\cite{Itzykson}, where the scalar matter field is real, has the same modified Maxwell equations for the electromagnetic field, up to a gauge, as in ~\cite{Diracmain}.
+It was later shown that in this case the matter field can be algebraically eliminated from the equations, and the resulting modified Maxwell equations describe independent evolution of the electromagnetic field ~\cite{Akhmeteli-EPJC}.
+Let us also note that effects of restriction of gauge symmetries were discussed in ~\cite{KamBar,KamVen}.

-It is natural to ask if a similar result can be obtained for the more realistic Maxwell-Dirac electrodynamics (spinor electrodynamics).
-A positive answer to this question was given in ~\cite{Akhmeteli-EPJC}, but at the cost of introduction of a complex four-potential of the electromagnetic field.
-The current work makes the first step towards removal of this shortcoming.
+It is therefore natural to ask whether a similar result can be obtained for the more realistic Maxwell--Dirac electrodynamics (spinor electrodynamics).
+A positive answer to this question was given in ~\cite{Akhmeteli-EPJC}, but only at the cost of introducing a complex four-potential of the electromagnetic field.
+The present work takes a major step towards removing this shortcoming.

-Can the spinor field be algebraically or differential algebraically eliminated from the equations of the Maxwell-Dirac electrodynamics?
-It was shown previously ~\cite{Akhmeteli-JMP} that, generally, three out of four components of the spinor can be algebraically eliminated from the Dirac equation in the electromagnetic field, and the remaining component can be made real by a gauge transformation (at least locally).
-However, it is not easy to eliminate this last component from the equations of the Maxwell-Dirac electrodynamics.
-Methods of differential algebra can solve this problem in principle, but the required computational resources seem to be beyond practicality.
-In particular, this author tried the Maple \textit{DifferentialThomas} package ~\cite{Gerdt,difthom} and E. Mansfield's Indiff package ~\cite{Mansfield,Indiff}, but without success.
-A different approach is used here.
+More specifically, we ask whether the spinor field can be algebraically or differential-algebraically eliminated from the equations of the Maxwell--Dirac electrodynamics.
+It was shown in ~\cite{Akhmeteli-JMP} that, generically, three of the four spinor components can be algebraically eliminated from the Dirac equation in the electromagnetic field, while the remaining component can be made real by a gauge transformation, at least locally.
+However, eliminating this last component from the full Maxwell--Dirac system is much more difficult.
+In principle, methods of differential algebra could be used for this purpose, but the required computational resources appear to be impractically large.
+In particular, the author attempted to use the Maple \textit{DifferentialThomas} package ~\cite{Gerdt,difthom} and E. Mansfield's Indiff package ~\cite{Mansfield,Indiff}, but without success.
+The present paper therefore adopts a different approach.